coq/coq/dev/doc/MERGING.md

 given for reviewing.

-(*) In case a component is touched in a trivial way (adding/removing one file in a `Makefile`, etc), or by applying a systematic process (global renaming, deprecationg propagation, etc) that has been reviewed globally, the assignee can say in a comment they think a review is not required and proceed with the merge.
+(*) In case a component is touched in a trivial way (adding/removing one file in a `Makefile`, etc), or by applying a systematic refactoring process (global renaming for instance) that has been reviewed globally, the assignee can say in a comment they think a review is not required and proceed with the merge.

 ## Merging